phpbb/documentation/development/extensions/modification_to_extension.rst

 ``config/services.yml``.
 Services are instances of classes.
 Services are used, so there is only one instance of the class which is used all the time.
 You can also define the arguments for the constructor of your class.
-The example definition of the newspage controller service would be something similar to:
+The example definition of the Newspage controller service would be something similar to:

 .. code-block:: yaml